 HUMN 412 Models for Decision Making

+3 class hours, 3 credits.
 The principles of effective decision making.
 Topics range from such basic notions as "rationality" to such technical areas as Delphi forecasting.
+Prerequisite: HUMN 201 or 202.

 HUMN 458 Moral Choices in Literature